-Finally, the ECMWF deterministic model provides the necessary initial conditions to drive a wave forecast model (WAM).
+Finally, the ECMWF deterministic model provides the necessary initial conditions to drive a wave forecast model (WAM) as an alternative option to COSMOGR.
 The wave forecast of the HNMS is based on the ECMWF version of the WAM (CYCLE 4) model.
 It is a third generation wave model which computes spectra of random short-crested wind-generated waves and is one of the most popular and well tested wave models.
 Verification of the calculated wave height and direction has recently been implemented with the use of observations taking by the buoys positioned around the Greek Seas (POSEIDON system).